Do Students Get Free Dental Care in the UK? - true student | true

 How Do I Register at a Dental Practice?

-To find a dentist near you, simply use the NHS dentist search tool
+To find a dentist near you, simply use the NHS dentist search tool: Find A Dentist

 You can, of course, go private, but this will be very costly.
 It all depends on how much you’re willing to spend on those pearly whites!